algorithmiaio/api-docs/source/includes/_apispecification.md

 <aside class="notice">
 Note that `error.stacktrace` will only display if the Algorithm is open source or if the Algorithm author initiates the call.
 </aside>

-## Not sure what to do with this content yet"
-Success response:

-{
-    "result": "Welcome to Algorithmia: docs",
-    "metadata": {
-        "duration": 0.001,
-        "content_type": "text"
-    }
-}

-Failure response:

-{
-    "error": {
-        "message": "there was a problem",
-        "stacktrace": "line1\nline2"
-    },

-    "metadata": {
-        "duration": 0.001,
-        "stdout": "line1\nline2"
-    }
-}